arianrhodsandlot/eslint-plugin-biome-x/readme.md

 </p>

 ## Overview

-`eslint-plugin-biome-x` is an ESLint plugin to integrate [Biome](https://biomejs.dev/) into [ESLint](https://eslint.org/).
+`eslint-plugin-biome-x` is an ESLint plugin that integrates [Biome](https://biomejs.dev/) with [ESLint](https://eslint.org/).

 ## Screenshot
 ![screenshot](docs/images/screenshot/screenshot.png)

 ## Motivation
-Biome is considered as a replacement for ESLint and Prettier, but in real world projects, ESLint is still widely used, and there are still a lot of rules provided by ESLint and its plugins that are not available in Biome.
+While Biome is considered a replacement for ESLint and Prettier, ESLint remains widely used in real-world projects.
+Many ESLint rules and plugin rules are not yet available in Biome.

-Certainly we could use Biome and ESLint at the same time in a project, and then we may get confused after setting up multiple lint processes for CI/Git hooks or multiple linter plugins in the editor.
+It's possible to use both Biome and ESLint in a project, but this can lead to confusion due to setting up multiple lint processes for CI/Git hooks or multiple linter plugins in the editor.

-Could we keep using ESLint but get unified suggestions from Biome through ESLint rules, like what eslint-plugin-prettier did for Prettier?
-With `eslint-plugin-biome-x`, the answer is yes.
+With `eslint-plugin-biome-x`, you can keep using ESLint and get unified suggestions from Biome through ESLint rules, similar to what `eslint-plugin-prettier` did for Prettier.

 ## Install
 ```sh